ProjectJaraid/wikidata-sparql/docs/queries_list.md

 ---

 Queries are largely modularised, which allows for some plug-and-play approach in chaining modules together.
 The language of results will depend on your operating system's language.
-Most queries are far too long for Wikimedia's link shortener for sharing.
-I have therefore submitted many to the [query chest service](https://query-chest.toolforge.org/).
+Most queries are far too long for Wikimedia's link shortener, which is otherwise a great option for sharing due to the human-readability of the short links.
+But all non-ASCII characters have to be URL-encoded and the link shortener enforces a limit of 2.000 characters.
+I have therefore submitted many queries to the [query chest service](https://query-chest.toolforge.org/) in the past.
+However, as I should have known, shortened links are particularly prone to link rot and Query Chest has seemingly flushed its caches at some point in mid-July 2026.
+I have therefore reverted to linking full URLs despite them being extremely long and cumbersome.

 ## basic tables